Mathrys83/Adventure.Land/README.md

 ## To do's

 - At the moment, I do not have all skills unlocked.
 Therefor, I have not written code for them yet.
-- The npc's I farm mostly don't drop weapons or armor.
-So upgrading is not implemented yet.
 - A ton of other things I don't even know about yet is also not done yet. :)

 ## Recap